THE FORMER D.S.R. WYOMING TERMINAL

 Car #1028 was used as the terminal offices and car #1040

-at the Wyoming Carhouse, since the much larger recently
+built at the Wyoming Carhouse, since the much larger

-built Coolidge Terminal (which opened in 1928) and the
+recently built Coolidge Terminal (which opened in 1928)

-new Highland Park (bus) Garage (built in 1929) were well
+and the new Highland Park (bus) Garage (built in 1929)

-able at the time to handle the department's bus needs.
+were well able to handle the department's bus needs.

-However, shorty after the DSR launched a campaign during
+However, shorty after the DSR launched a new campaign

-the mid-1930s to convert its mostly streetcar operation
+during the mid-1930s to convert its mostly street railway

-over to an "all–bus" operation, bus facilities were added to a
+operation over to an "all-bus" operation, bus facilities were

-to the Wyoming location, and the Wyoming Terminal bus
+facility was then added to the Wyoming location, and the

 This photo shows a 1961 aerial view of the Wyoming Terminal property which was located near the southeast corner of Wyoming and Michigan Avenues.
 Also visible are the two additions later added to the main building.
 During this time the Wyoming Loop turn-around was located mid-way between Michigan and the terminal buildings.